Tag: Bill O’Reilly

 Political correctness run riot!
 Victimhood!
 Snowflake!
 Of course women should be attacked for being old and ugly; it makes them stronger!
 Old ugly women should be thanking people like O’Reilly for this quick and easy strengthening exercise.

-She got the makeup and hair treatment and … Read the rest
+She got the makeup and hair treatment and they sat her down on the set.

 This became famous among the infidels because of BillO’s absurd “the tide comes in, the tide goes out, you can’t explain that,” but it’s interesting from the first few seconds because of the way he won’t let Dave utter even one complete sentence even though Dave’s the invited guest and he’s answering BillO’s question.
 This is why I’ve always loathed O’Reilly: the bullying.